DISP Members and Departments now require an Employee Suitability Check before Requesting a National Security Clearance!

 The workforce behind the defence force needs to be a trusted workforce.
 If you are a Security Officer for a Defence Industry Member or a Security Officer in a Department that requires AGSVA security clearances, then you should be aware of the new requirement to ensure that an Employee Suitability Check has been done.

 The Employee Suitability Check acknowledgment is done via the Defence Online Services Domain or DOSD or is also known as the Security Officer Dashboard, SODB.

-The SO Dashboard has been updated to include a question that asks Security Officers if the employee suitability checks (or pre-employment screening checks) have been completed prior to the clearance process they are initiating (Baseline, NV1, NV2 etc).
+The SO Dashboard has been updated to include a question that asks Security Officers if a employee suitability check (or pre-employment screening checks) has been completed prior to the clearance process they are initiating (Baseline, NV1, NV2 etc).

-This action brings the system into line with the PSPF requirements.
+This action brings the system into line with the PSPF and Australian Standards 4811 2022 Workforce Screening requirements.

 Entities must undertake pre-employment screening, including:

 - verifying a person’s identity using the Document Verification Service

 - confirming a person’s eligibility to work in Australia

 - obtaining assurance of a person’s suitability to access Australian Government resources,

 - including their agreement to comply with the government’s policies, standards, protocols and guidelines that safeguard resources from harm.